-A working group coordinated by the Turin Academy of Medicine found new evidence of the relationship between solar ultraviolet radiation, vitamin D and Covid.
+A working group coordinated by the Turin Academy of Medicine has found new evidence of the relationship between solar ultraviolet radiation, vitamin D and Covid.

 80 Doctors of many Italian cities have drawn up, with an important collection work, a document with strong evidence on the positive effects of vitamin D, both in the prevention and in the complications of coronavirus, and have sent it to regional and national health authorities.
 Uselessly.